ls-root/loading/articles/I deleted Windows (and my Bootloader).md

 Then it filled up.
 # Time to Kill Windows
-So I made a bootable USB with Rescatux on it — because it comes with a bootloader repair tool I’d need.
+So I made a bootable USB with Rescatux on it — because it comes with a bootloader repair tool I'd need.
 First step: erase Windows.
 Accidentally I deleted my swap partition too.
 I upgraded my RAM; swap was more symbolic than practical.
 This was my Partition Layout after Windows:

 ![](/files/partitions_new.png)